howdoicomputer/junar/README.md

 junar
 ====

-Junar is an API wrapper for any government data platform that is built using Junar
+Junar is an API wrapper for any government data platform that was built using the Junar open data solution.

 ### Installation